 Practice Development.
 Our conservative, yet contemporary approach helps you professionally heighten awareness of your practice, improve patient satisfaction and increase market share.
 We routinely work with clients to develop and implement strategic action plans to evaluate the feasibility of additional satellite offices.

 Developing Group Practice Governance.
 Within the practice, decisions should result from an efficient process that gives responsibility and accountability to the most appropriate people.
 To establish this organization, we evaluate abilities and interests.
 Then we identify team leaders that not only capitalize on individual skills, but also create a cohesive group.

 Income Distribution.
 With the changes in insurance reimbursement, fair distribution of earnings among physicians can be critical to productivity.
 We design equitable compensation plans that maintain – and often improve – professional relations.

 Physician Buy-Ins & Outs.
 If you’re adding a colleague, we will help you negotiate employment agreements and develop letters of intent for prospective physicians.
 We also can assist in structuring practice buy-outs.

 Transaction Advisory Services.
-While the flurry of mergers and acquisitions within the vein and vascular space has created a climate of consolidation, many independent medical practices don’t possess the experience or competencies to complete these transactions on their own.
+While the flurry of mergers and acquisitions within the endovascular and interventional space has created a climate of consolidation, many independent medical practices don’t possess the experience or competencies to complete these transactions on their own.
 Our transaction team has the depth of experience that allows us to clearly define strategic objectives, conduct financial impact and contract analyses, and negotiate successful agreements.

 Selling a medical practice is a complex and specialized task and possibly one of the most important decisions of your life.
 Establishing a proper price, marketing the practice for sale, helping find qualified buyers, negotiating leases and finance, are just a few areas of expertise that we offer.
 There is a great deal of preparation and evaluation that must take place before an actual medical practice acquisition or merger can take place.